opencypher/morpheus/README.md

 CAPS is under rapid development and we are planning to:
 - Support more Cypher features
 - Make it easier to use by offering it as a Spark package and by integrating it into a notebook
-- Provide additional integration APIs for interacting with existing Spark libraries such as GraphX
+- Provide additional integration APIs for interacting with existing Spark libraries such as SparkSQL and MLlib

 ## Get started with CAPS
 CAPS is currently easiest to use with Scala.
 Below we explain how you can import a simple graph and run a Cypher query on it.